-During the 2018 financial year the Company has worked to install its first MEG sale at the Barrow Neurological Institute (BNI) in the USA.
-At the same time, the Group has also progressed discussions with a number of international parties regarding the commercialization of the Somfit, consumer based, sleep monitoring device and technology.
-The Company has concurrently with these two step out growth opportunities, continued to grow its core sleep, neuro diagnostic and trans cranial Doppler business, with sales growth being recording in all key markets for the Group, which has ultimately driven higher profits compared to the prior year.
+During the 2019 financial year the Company has installed the first phase of its first MEG sale at the Barrow Neurological Institute (BNI) in the USA.
+At the same time, the Group has also progressed development of and commercialization activities relating to the Somfit, consumer based, sleep monitoring device and technology.
+The Company has concurrently with these two step-out growth opportunities, continued to grow its core sleep, neuro diagnostic and trans cranial Doppler business, with sales growth being recording in all key markets for the Group, which has ultimately driven higher profits compared to the prior year.